 I’ve already twice thru-hiked the Ice Age National Scenic Trail, so that’s one NST down, 10 to go.
 Today, I’m preparing to start #2: the Florida National Scenic Trail.
 I won’t be thru-hiking this one, as I don’t have enough time off; at about 1,100 miles, it would take more than a month.
 But I hope to put about one-fifth to one-fourth of its miles behind me on my first trip there.

-Hikers tackling this trail generally hike January – March; there’s a big kick-off this weekend at the southern terminus, where most people start.
-It’s good to attend the kick-off and find some hiking buddies for the first few days, which entail hiking through Big Cypress Swamp, with its alligators, black panthers, bears and cottonmouth snakes.
+Hikers tackling the Florida Trail generally hike it January through March.
+There’s a big kick-off this weekend at the southern terminus, where most people start.
+It’s good to attend the kick-off and find some hiking buddies for the first few days, they advise.
+Because that’s when you hike through Big Cypress Swamp, with its alligators, black panthers, bears and cottonmouth snakes.
 Yikes!

 You can follow my escapades over the next two weeks right here.
 I’m betting I’ll have some exciting stories.